oplS17projects/SchemeDefender/TIM_LAROCQUE.md

 - RSound

 We used the two 2htdp libraries to display and play the game.
 They allowed us to utilize keyboard input and to use that input to update the game display.
+Shaquill had worked with the RSound library to have sound play through the game.

 ### My Big Contribution
 A small precursor to the contribution is the list that both of the below items